DESIGN TECHNOLOGY POLICY AND SCHEME OF WORK:

 They will also select from and use a wide range of materials and components, including construction materials, textile and food ingredients, according to their characteristics.

-Throughout Key Stage 1 all children will have experience of working on a design and make project at least once within the materials areas of:
+Throughout Key Stage 1 all children will have experience of working on a design and make project at least once within a range of materials.
+Key Stage 2 children will have experience of working on a design and make project at least twice within a variety of materials.

 - The duration of the design and make activities will vary, focused practical tasks, investigative and evaluating activities and specific skills teaching will make up the time allocation.